nolanlawson/dotjs-2016/readme.md

 > "Rushing in to stake their turf in the emerging 'rich app' market: Java (Sun), Flash (Macromedia), XUL (Mozilla), Silverlight/Avalon (Microsoft)"

 .footnote[.right[– ["The Web as Platform", Chris Kaminski 2004](http://www.webstandards.org/2004/10/01/the-web-as-platform/)]]

+???

+But to be fair, even though Microsoft was the 800-pound gorilla in the room, plenty of others wanted to get in on the emerging web app landscape.
+An article from 2004 notes Java, Flash, XUL, and Silverlight (then known as "project Avalon") were the primary targets for the recently-established WHATWG (Web Hypertext Application Technology Working Group).